-Read the salient points of WBCS Syllabus 2020 below:
+Read the salient points of the WBCS Syllabus 2023 below:

 - The WBCS Prelims will have only one paper- General Studies.
 There is no Aptitude Test, unlike various other states’ Public Service Commission exams.